 - Fists instead of hands: Having the fists on the hips makes this posture look even more aggressive.

-- Back of hands: Here the backs of the hands are in contact with the hips.
+- Back of hands: Here, the backs of the hands are in contact with the hips.
 This mutes the aggression factor a bit and looks extremely artificial.

-All of these postures still suggest dominance, defiance and aggression, only the degree varies.
+All of these postures still suggest dominance, defiance and aggression—only the degree varies.

 Where Do We See the Hands on the Hips Pose?

 It's all over the place.
-It's very commonly seen when female celebrities who want to look fierce or powerful are posing for a picture.
+It's very commonly seen when female celebrities who want to look fierce or powerful pose for a picture.
 This position dominates the red carpet, and not by accident.
 It does work.
 Even if an onlooker doesn't understand all the elements, I suspect they get the feeling that the person is strong or at least trying to look strong.

 It's also seen frequently in casual encounters.

-If people are arguing or in any kind of confrontation it's a natural position to take.
+If people are arguing or in any kind of confrontation, it's a natural position to take.
 When someone's telling a story of being involved in a confrontation or a time they stood up for themselves, this pose fittingly makes an appearance.